 "For that much money, we may have to rethink having DPW do the painting," said Langendoerfer.

 But when the vote was taken to not renew the CD in anticipation of using it for the line painting, it passed 6-0.

-Page 2 of 5 - Later in the meeting, a motion was made by councilman Bob Jennings to authorize the borough's engineering firm to move forward with developing specification for the line painting on the borough streets.
+Later in the meeting, a motion was made by councilman Bob Jennings to authorize the borough's engineering firm to move forward with developing specification for the line painting on the borough streets.
 That motion passed.

 Coal pocket issue

 Also discussed Monday was the ongoing issue of parking in the coal pocket area of the borough.

 At a recent meeting, the council voted to sever its agreement with the railroad group that owns the bulk of the coal pocket property.